REANNZ/etcbd-public/Lab.md

 * Add an *Institution* - select the NRO Realm, entity type and enter the English name of the Institution.
 * Add at least one *Contact* for the institution (not that Contacts can be reused across institutions).
 * Add an *Institution Details* object: select the Institution it belongs to, enter Address details and select at least one Contact.
-* Add an *Institution Server*: select the institution (or possibly more) the server belongs to, server type, a descriptive name and the host name, the Radius secret, and select whether the server responds to Status messages.
 * Add the *Institution's Realms*: enter the Realm name, select the Institution and select the institution's radius server that the NRO radius server should be proxying to.
 * Add an *Institution Monitored Realm* entry: select the Institution's Realm and select "Local account authentication" as the Monitor type (the only available entry).
 * Add a *Monitored Realm (local authn)* entry: select the Monitored Realm and select the EAP method, phase2 authentication, username and password to match the institution's radius server settings.
+For the `freeradius-eduroam` server deployed during this workshop, use:
+  * EAP-Method: `PEAP`
+  * Phase2: `MS-CHAPv2`
+  * Username: fully scoped username, so e.g. testuser@xeap.sg
+  * Password: as per your freeradius server settings.

 Entering all of the above should be sufficient for the Admintool to generate monitoring checks for Icinga - both via the NRO servers and directly through the Institution's servers.